 Tax Credits: Public consultations

 The Tax Credit Act 2002 introduced the current tax credit system, however discussion about the new system started long before that date.
-We have set out a full history of the consultations, reports and discussions that led to the Tax Credit Act 2002 in our research section.
+We have set out a full history of the consultations, reports and discussions:

 - HMRC consultation on supporting customers who need extra help (March 2013)